Under the Red Sky

-Under the Red Sky is the 27th studio album by American singer-songwriter Bob Dylan, released on September 10, 1990, by Columbia Records.
-It was produced by Don Was, David Was, and Dylan (under the pseudonym Jack Frost).
+Under the Red Sky is the twenty-seventh studio album by American singer-songwriter Bob Dylan.
+It was released on September 10, 1990, through Columbia Records.
+The album was produced by Don Was, David Was, and Dylan himself (under the pseudonym Jack Frost).

 The album was largely greeted as a disappointing follow-up to 1989's critically acclaimed Oh Mercy.
 Most of the criticism was directed at the slick sound of rock producer Don Was, as well as a handful of tracks that seem rooted in children's nursery rhymes.
 It is a rarity in Dylan's catalog for its inclusion of celebrity cameos by Jimmie Vaughan, Slash, Elton John, George Harrison, David Crosby, Stevie Ray Vaughan, and Bruce Hornsby.
+The album's highest chart position worldwide was in Norway, where it peaked at No. 4.

 Dedication

 The album is dedicated to "Gabby Goo Goo", now thought to be Desiree Gabrielle Dennis-Dylan, Dylan's daughter by Carolyn Dennis, born on January 31, 1986.

 Recording

-Four songs from the album, "Handy Dandy", "10,000 Men", "God Knows", and "Cat's in the Well", were recorded in a single session in Los Angeles on 6 January 1990, before Dylan commenced a four-week tour. ("Handy Dandy" received overdubs subsequently.)
+Four songs from the album, "Handy Dandy", "10,000 Men", "God Knows", and "Cat's in the Well", were recorded in a single session in Los Angeles on January 6, 1990, before Dylan commenced a four-week tour. ("Handy Dandy" subsequently received overdubs.)
 Dylan biographer Clinton Heylin writes that Dylan finished recording the basic tracks for the album in mid-March 1990, but added new vocals to some tracks the following month, with instrumental overdub sessions extending into May 1990.

-Unlike the rest of his discography, the album features numerous guest appearances by established artists, such as Bruce Hornsby, Elton John and George Harrison.
-Additionally, session musicians like pianist Al Kooper and guitarist Waddy Wachtel appear throughout the album.
-The album opener, "Wiggle Wiggle", also features Slash on guitar, while "10,000 Men" features Stevie Ray Vaughan.
-The title track features a "fine guitar solo" by George Harrison; Heylin has called this track an "important song", noting that it has been a staple of Dylan's live performances.
+Unlike the rest of his discography, the album features guest appearances by established artists, such as Bruce Hornsby, Elton John and George Harrison.
+Additionally, session musicians like pianist Al Kooper and guitarist Waddy Wachtel appear throughout.

+The opener, "Wiggle Wiggle", features Slash.
+Dylan, said the Guns N' Roses guitarist, "is definitely one of the icons of rock 'n' roll, and he was one of the people my parents used to listen to.
+But it [working on the album] was just such a bad experience."

+"10,000 Men" features Stevie Ray Vaughan and the title track features a "fine guitar solo" by George Harrison.
+Heylin calls this an "important song", noting that it has been a staple of Dylan's performances.

-Two songs, "Born in Time" and "God Knows", are reworkings of material originally recorded at the previous year's Oh Mercy sessions.
-Versions of these songs from the Oh Mercy sessions are included on The Bootleg Series Vol. 8: Tell Tale Signs.
+"Born in Time" and "God Knows" are reworkings of material recorded at the previous year's Oh Mercy sessions.
+Versions of these songs from the Oh Mercy sessions feature on The Bootleg Series Vol. 8: Tell Tale Signs.

 According to producer Don Was, there were two outtakes from the album: "Shirley Temple Doesn't Live Here Anymore" (which Dylan co-wrote with Was and David Weiss) and "Heartland" (which Dylan later sang with Willie Nelson on Nelson's 1993 album Across the Borderline).
 "Shirley Temple Doesn't Live Here Anymore" was later recorded by Don Was's group Was (Not Was) for their 2008 album Boo! as "Mr. Alice Doesn't Live Here Anymore".